 - Everyone at work is not necessarily your personal friend.
-They may not want to share their personal details such as what exactly they did during the weekend or about their romance life etc.
+They may not want to share their personal details such as what exactly they did during the weekend, or information on their love life, etc.

-- Do not discuss salary or performance appraisal etc.
+- Do not discuss salary or a performance appraisal, etc.

 - You don’t represent the entire India which has over 1.25 billion people and counting.
 Do not consider yourself an authority on India and every subject.
 You are not an Ambassador of India to the U.S.

 - If something bad or negative happens in India, don’t take the blame for it or feel embarrassed about it.

 - If something good or positive happens in India, don’t take too much pride as if you did that yourself.